alantmin/heritability/README.md

 3. `genotypes_cor.R`: This file provides functions to simulate genotypes with correlation structures.
 4. `genotypes_related.R`: This file provide functions to simulate genotypes with different levels of cousinship.
 5. `simulation1.R`: This file uses the simulation functions to simulate genotypes and phenotypes using different correlation structures, then outputs a folder with results of the estimated values of heritability for various estimators.
+12. `simulation2.ipynb`: This is a python notebook with code used for generating the likelihood plots.
 6. `simulation3.R`: This file uses the simulation functions to simulate genotypes and phenotypes using different levels of relatedness, then outputs a folder with results of the estimated values of heritability for various estimators.
-7. `markers1shuffle.txt`: This file provides SNPs from 1000 genomes in a random order that are filtered so that the minor allele frequency is greater than 0.05.
-8. `collate_results.R`: This file looks through all of the folders that are output by the simulation1 script and puts the results into one data frame.
+8. `simulation1_collate_results.R`: This file looks through all of the folders that are output by the simulation1 script and puts the results into one data frame.
-9. `collate_results_cousins.R`: This file looks through all of the folders that are output by the simulation2 script and puts the results into one data frame for the cousins data.
+9. `simulation3_collate_results.R`: This file looks through all of the folders that are output by the simulation2 script and puts the results into one data frame for the cousins data.
 10. `plotresults.Rmd`: This is a R Markdown file that makes plots given the data frame created by `collate_results.R`
 11. `plotresults_cousins.Rmd`: This is a R Markdown file that makes plots given the data frame created by `collate_results_cousins.R`
-12. `likelihood.ipynb`: This is a python notebook with code used for generating the likelihood plots.
 13. `simulation1_results.Rda`: This is a R data file with the output of `simulation1.R`
 14. `simulation3_results.Rda`: This is a R data file with the output of `simulation3.R`
+7. `markers1shuffle.txt`: This file provides SNPs from 1000 genomes in a random order that are filtered so that the minor allele frequency is greater than 0.05.

 # Note LDAK, GCTA, and plink
 The `estimators.R` file requires that LDAK, GCTA, and plink can be run in the command line using